 For more information, see Exercising with a Muscle Disease.

 Physical therapy and occupational therapy programs can help children and adults learn the best ways to maximize their muscle function and accomplish activities of daily living.
-A referral to a physical or occupational therapist can be obtained through your MDA clinic.
+A referral to a physical or occupational therapist can be obtained through your MDA Care Center.

-An array of assistive technology products can help even very young children explore the world despite having very weak muscles.
+An array of assistive technology products can help even very young children explore the world despite having weak muscles.
 Standers, walkers, various kinds of powered and manual wheeled vehicles, and braces (orthoses) can help with standing and moving around.
-Therapists also can help teachers and parents find the best physical solutions for the school environment.
+Therapists also can help teachers and parents find the best physical solutions for school environments.

-Other useful technology can help with writing, painting, using a computer or telephone, and electronically controlling the environment (for example, temperature, lighting, television and so forth).
+Other useful technology can help with writing, painting, using a computer or telephone, and electronically controlling the environment (for example, temperature, lighting, televisions, and so forth).